 Here in St.Catherine’s there are seven Lectio Divina communities who meet for twenty weeks of the Church year, Advent, Pentecost, and Michaelmas (September).
 They meet in the Lectio Centre which is at 35 Dominic Street.
 This was the address of the old Dominican Priory.
 Fr.
 Joseph Ralph O.P. formed the first Lectio Divina community over four years ago and continues to form and develop a growing number of Lectio communities each year.
 Fr.
 Joseph offers an introduction to Lectio Divina each Thursday evening in the Lectio Centre for those who are interested and wish to learn more about this method of praying and reading the Bible.
 The Bible text which all of us read and pray is the Gospel text for the following Sunday Mass.
 In this way Sunday Mass becomes a fuller, whole hearted celebration of the Gospel.
 The Good News of Jesus risen and alive at work in our lives and in our world today.

-(Anne Smyth, Member of Rose of Lima Lectio Community)
+(Anne Smyth, Rose of Lima Lectio Community)

 Find out much more about Lectio Divina by reading all our information here: http://lectio.newrydominican.com/